 The pitch deck (or investor presentation) is often the first tool you’ll use to connect with potential investors.
 Its contents should help investors determine whether your business is the right opportunity for them.
 An effective pitch deck shares your business plan clearly and concisely, and it engages your audience on an emotional level as well.

 An effective pitch deck focuses on the problem or “pain point” your business addresses, how it does so, and who is on your management team.
 When you present your pitch, you have a terrific opportunity to learn some of the strengths and weaknesses of your business plan by watching how your audience reacts.

 Audiences for pitch decks vary.
 You may present it to angel investors, venture capitalists, startup conferences, or other events that focus on new businesses.

 The length of your pitch will vary by event, audience, and venue.
 You may be given half an hour to present, or you may be given five minutes.
 In some cases, you won’t even present your pitch deck live, because some investors would rather you submit it electronically.
 Though there’s no hard and fast rule about how many slides your deck should include, if you’re not specifically instructed, try to keep it under 15-20 slides.

-A good approach is to begin with a generic deck, and then customizing it for the pitching opportunity that arise.
+A good approach is to begin with a generic pitch deck and then customizing it for the pitching opportunity that may arise.
 When you have a robust generic deck that you can customize, you can easily develop a repertoire of special-purpose presentations as needed.